Skip to main content

 {args.chat.incoming_chat.incoming.scope} = whatsapp

-After that you should setup bot and trigger with Rest API call.
+After that, you should set up a bot and trigger with a REST API call.

 Read more about possible chat variables under {args.chat.

-Rest API can look like this.
-We acceess external Chat ID so third party API knows the chat.
+A REST API call can look like this.
+We access the external Chat ID so the third-party API knows the chat.

 {